 Q. Why are there reports of staff working from McDonalds?

-Reports about APVMA staff working from cafes should not be applied as comments relating to our general practice.
-These comments were part of a Senate Estimates hearing and relate to recent visits made to Armidale by the CEO.
-On occasion, our people may work remotely, via a secure network, while travelling for meetings.
+References in the media to staff working from McDonald’s in Armidale were based on a comment by the APVMA CEO at an estimates hearing that was taken out of context.
+The reference to McDonald’s by the CEO was made during a wide-ranging exchange with Senators and was not meant to be taken literally.
+Nevertheless, on occasion, our people may work remotely, via a secure network, while travelling for meetings.
 It is not unusual for mobile workspaces to be found in cafes and fast food restaurants that enable staff to continue to work when out of the office.

 Q. Why can’t the APVMA find a permanent office in Armidale now?